Sarajevo–Ploče railway: Postwar modernization

-One of the necessary conditions for the industrialization of the SFRY after the Second World War was the reconstruction of 80% of the railway network destroyed or disabled in the war the modernization and transition to a normal gauge (1435 mm), in order to increase rail capacity.
+One of the necessary conditions for the industrialization of the Socialist Federal Republic of Yugoslavia (SFRY) after the Second World War was the reconstruction of 80% of the railway network destroyed or disabled in the war, the modernization and transition to a standard gauge (1435 mm), in order to increase rail capacity.
 In Bosnia and Herzegovina, new or modernized existing railways were built: Brčko - Banovići, Vrpolje - Šamac - Sarajevo, Doboj - Banja Luka and others.
 It was also necessary to modernize the Sarajevo–Ploče railway, considering that the port in Ploče was the most favourable outlet for BiH industry to the Adriatic Sea.
-The biggest problem was solving the most difficult section of the railway over Ivan mountain.
+The biggest problem was solving the most difficult section of the railway over Ivan Mountain.
 Research works and studies lasted from 1948 to 1958, during which time 13 possible solutions were analyzed.
 The adopted solution provided for the maximum use of the existing tunnel through Ivan mountain and the settlements and industries along the existing narrow-gauge railway.
 The five-year plan established that the railway should be built by the end of 1962.

 Work on the railway began in 1958, but due to a lack of financial resources, the intensity was limited on the Bradina - Konjic section.
-They only intensified in 1961, and in 1964, work was completed on the entire length of the line.
+Work only intensified in 1961, and the entire length of the line was completed in 1964.

-The construction took place in three stages:
+Construction took place in three stages: